-At 31 December 2011 the carrying amount of the property, plant and equipment acquired under finance lease contracts was LTL 12 thousand (2010: LTL 14 thousand).
+At 31 December 2013 the Group did not have the property, plant and equipment acquired under finance lease contracts (did not have at 31 December 2012).

 The Group and the Company has tested its leasehold improvements and other fixed assets for impairment in accordance with the accounting policies stated in note 2.9.